ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 1. Can you describe/document a pipeline to deliver code from scratch?
 This is a lengthy question that may deserve its own post! it gets asked often.

+1. What are SLAs and SLOs?

+### I Want To Transition To A "DevOps"/SRE Position.
+What Should I Study?

+Most "DevOps" positions are really infrastructure positions.
+Most SRE positions are SysAdmin positions.
+Having said this, if you target infrastructure positions you should focus on:

+- Learn how to work with a specific Cloud Provider.
+This implies learning how to manage and architect infrastructure on a specific provider.
+AWS has around [30% of the market share][11] as of the time of this post, so it maximizes your opportunity to land a job.

+- Learn tools and practices regarding Continuous Integration and Continuous Delivery.
+  Most interviews in the infrastructure space ask you to design a pipeline to deliver services.
+The goal would be to be able to design pipelines using Jenkins pipelines, Github actions, Gitlab pipelines.
+I recommend watching [Ken Mugrage][12] talk about modern CI/CD practices, then learn a specific tool.

+- Learn about Observability tools and practices.
+A good rule of thumb is to use tools from the [Cloud Native Computing Foundation Observability And Analysis landscape.][13]
+Most interviews ask you to configure not only instrumentation but also alerts and dashboards for services and infrastructure.

 [1]: https://twitter.com/patkua
 [2]: https://www.youtube.com/watch?v=v_nhv6aY1Kg